 How Does Child Support Arrears Affect Your Finances?

-Child support arrears are usually a serious issue that can result in severe financial strain.
-It’s crucial for parents to recognize the potential impact on their finances and take proactive steps to manage back payments.
+Child support arrears create complex financial and legal challenges for both custodial and non-custodial parents—requiring proactive management to avoid escalating penalties.
+Parents must recognize the potential impact on their finances and take proactive steps to manage back payments.

 Non-compliance with payments due can lead to tax refund interception and suspension of licenses, including professional licenses.
 Assets may be seized, and legal penalties may apply due to arrearage.